 · The lab reports will be kept in folders in a class filing cabinet.

 · Lab reports will be assigned due dates.
 Failure to meet the lab due dates will result in a 10-point grade reduction per day.
 After (5) days the lab will receive 0 points credit.

 · Note: Even if you receive no grade credit for the lab, it must be acceptably complete in order to meet the state exam eligibility requirement.

 · Persistent failure to complete old lab reports will result in assigned before and after-school lab periods.

-· Students are not to copy data of a lab partner or his or her lab report if you are absent.
+· Students are not to copy data of an another for his or her lab report if you are absent.
 This defeats the purpose of lab work.

 · Lab reports must be neat and legible.
-Answers must be in complete sentences and lack misspellings.
+Answers must be in complete sentences, lack misspellings with no texting jargon.
 Reductions in grade and need to redo the work will result otherwise.
 Therefore, labs will be done in pencil.

 · Labs will remain in the classroom unless approved by the teacher for work outside of class.

-· Failure to follow safety instructions will result in a reduce grade and/or no credit on the lab.
+· Failure to follow safety instructions will result in a reduced grade and/or no credit on the lab.

 · You will earn the grades you receive.
 They should reflect what you know and how you perform on science tasks.